cagov/caldata-mdsa-training/docs/data-transformation/dbt-core-practice.md

 1. Add or remove any relevant files: `git add filename.ext` or `git rm filename.ext`
 1. Commit your code and leave a concise, yet descriptive commit message: `git commit -m "example message"`
     1. During this step pre-commit may catch an error you missed.
 It may auto-fix your file or you may have to do it yourself.
 Regardless you will have to repeat `git add...` (for each modified file) and `git commit...`.
-1. Push your code to your existing branch: `git push origin <branch-name>`
+1. Push your code to your working branch: `git push origin <your-first-name>-dbt-training`

 ## **Day 3**